VolkovLabs/volkovlabs-timeseries-panel/README.md

 ## Introduction

-The Timeseries panel is a native Grafana panel.
+The Time Series panel is a native Grafana panel decoupled from the core.

 ## Requirements